 With no rigid timetables, each day is planned around the client and their own routines and preferences (this is especially beneficial for those with dementia).
 Carers can adapt quickly and easily to any changes in needs.
 Indeed, getting to know their charges well also helps a carer spot when someone might just be little off colour, enabling health issues to be picked up as early as possible.
 Live-in care is about caring for the whole person, not just an age or health issue.

-If you are considering ‘live in care’ for someone you love, and are based in the UK, give us a call so we can discuss your needs.
+If you are considering ‘live in care’ for someone you love, and are based in the UK, give us a call so we can discuss your care options and needs.